5 min read

 27Aug

-Every week, I am told with absolute certainty that divorce revokes a Will, and marriage doesn't.
-It must be true because "Dave down the Pub" told them, which was confirmed by their sister-in-law, who was nearly an accountant ten years ago.
+Every week, I am told with absolute certainty about the effects of marriage and divorce on a Will.
+They are often wrong, but it must be true because “Dave down the pub” told them, which was confirmed by their sister-in-law, who was nearly an accountant 10 years ago.

-Marriage or CP revokes your will.
-This means the deceased’s assets will pass following the laws of intestacy.
+Marriage revokes your will.
+This means the deceased’s assets will pass following the laws of intestacy because the will is no longer valid.

 CONTEMPLATION of MARRIAGE or CP.